- Dragons: Western dragons can be used to represent very strong or fierce characters, where as eastern dragons are more likely to be wise.

 - The Night of the Rabbit: The game premise, a kid who follows a rabbit into a magical world, is reminiscent of Alice in Wonderland.

 - The Longest Journey: The game features two worlds, one the scientific world of Stark and the other Arcadia, a fairy tale-like world.

 - Rule of Rose: The game is a World of Symbolism, so these are superfluous.
-Your save-point is a make-shift knight (labelled "Bucket Knight") sworn to remember your story, every main character is labelled a "Prince" or "Princess" (except Jennifer, the "Unlucky Girl"), there are many storybook presentations in the style of a Fractured Fairytale, summarising the events of the chapter to come, the enemies are animal-themed imps, and the whole game is arguably a Coming-of-Age Story about Jennifer working through her past traumas, moving on, but promising to never forget.
+Your save-point is a makeshift knight (labelled "Bucket Knight") sworn to remember your story; every main character is labelled a "Prince" or "Princess" (except Jennifer, the "Unlucky Girl"); there are many storybook presentations in the style of a Fractured Fairytale, summarising the events of the chapter to come; the enemies are animal-themed imps; and the whole game is arguably a Coming-of-Age Story about Jennifer working through her past traumas and moving on, but promising to never forget.